shantanutomar/population-analyzer/README.md

 ## Future improvements
 * Performance improvement - The application can be improved to provide better performance.
 Right now, the API is not performant enough to handle large data.
-For example, if we try to get the list of individuals living in Rajasthan it takes approx 20 mins.
+For example, if we try to get the list of individuals living in Rajasthan(one of the heavily populated) it takes approx `7sec`.
 There are already indexes created on the tables on geometry columns but still the performance is not good enough.
 The performance can be improved by using the following techniques:
     * Using `materialized views` - The materialized views can be used to store the results of the queries and then the results can be fetched from the materialized views instead of querying the tables directly.